KULeuvenNeuromechanics/PredSim/README.md

 	- Default stiffness model (i.e. force-length) used for ligaments.
 Default is [*ligamentGefen2002*](./ModelComponents/ligamentGefen2002.m) [char]
 - **S.subject.set_stiffness_selected_ligaments**:
 	- Use name-value pairs to use different stiffness models for specific ligaments.
 Default is *{'PlantarFascia',['plantarFasciaNatali2010'](./ModelComponents/plantarFasciaNatali2010.m)}*
+- **S.subject.synergies**:
+	- boolean that indicates if muscle activations are controlled by synergies.
+Default is *0* (no synergies implemented).
+	- When synergies are implemented, different variables need to be defined:
+	- **S.subject.idx_m_r**: indices for right muscles.
+The user should update them for each model.
+	- **S.subject.idx_m_l**: indices for left muscles.
+The user should update them for each model.
+	- **S.subject.NSyn**: number of synergies per leg.
+Use this variable if a symmetric cycle is predicted (S.misc.gaitmotion_type = 'HalfGaitCycle')
+	- **S.subject.NSyn_r**, **S.subject.NSyn_l**: same as 'S.subject.NSyn' but defined independently for right and left legs.
+Use these variables if a full cycle is predicted (S.misc.gaitmotion_type = 'FullGaitCycle')
+	- **S.subject.TrackSynW**: boolean that indicates if synergy weights are tracked.
+Default is *0* (no weights tracking).
+	- **S.subject.TrackSynW_side**: indicates if weights are tracked for one or both legs.
+Possible options are: 'onlyLeft', 'onlyRight' or 'RightLeft'.
+Use this variable only if a full cycle is predicted (S.misc.gaitmotion_type = 'FullGaitCycle')
+	- **S.subject.knownSynW**: [n_muscles x n_synergies] matrix containing the weights per muscle and per synergy that will be tracked.
+Use this variable if a symmetric cycle is predicted (S.misc.gaitmotion_type = 'HalfGaitCycle')
+	- **S.subject.knownSynW_r**, **S.subject.knownSynW_l**: same as 'S.subject.knownSynW' but defined independently for right and left legs.
+Use these variables if a full cycle is predicted (S.misc.gaitmotion_type = 'FullGaitCycle')
+	- **S.subject.knownSynW_idx**: indices of the muscles for which we want to track weights (specified in 'S.subject.knownSynW').
+Use this variable if a symmetric cycle is predicted (S.misc.gaitmotion_type = 'HalfGaitCycle')
+	- **S.subject.knownSynW_idx_r**, **S.subject.knownSynW_idx_l**: same as 'S.subject.knownSynW_idx' but defined independently for right and left legs.
+Use these variables if a full cycle is predicted (S.misc.gaitmotion_type = 'FullGaitCycle')

 #### S.weights